ABDELMAGID-9/assignment-1/docs/ai-usage-report.md

 - I simplified some parts so the project fits my learning level.
 - I changed placeholder content (text and images) to my own.
 - I tested the code in the browser and fixed small errors.
-- I documented clearly what was AI-generated and what I did myself.